 Policy / Objective Western route option Revised Central route option Revised A10 route option Revised Eastern route option Cambridgeshire Local Transport Plan 2011- 2031: Long Term Transport Strategy - 2015 This option supports this policy as it seeks to extend the busway network to serve new developments, such as Waterbeach New Town whilst providing high quality public transport.
 This option will also support the development of a new railway station by improving links from the station to employment areas such Cambridge Research Park and Cambridge Science Park.
-Moreover the strategy between Waterbeach Stride along the A10 white Station and town cen tre to north Cambridg Cambridgeshire and Peterborough Local This option is consider time reliability. ed to be resilient and d adaptive and therefo ore provides journey Transport Plan - 2021 In addition to providing change and environme motorised user infrastr supporting the policy re ental policy, specifica ucture such as footw tions for the scheme ays and cycleways a will include non- Transport Strategy for Cambridge and South Cambridgeshire - 2014 This option supports so This option supports sustainable growth and therefore aligns with Policy TSCSC 7.
-Waterbeach Supplementary Planning Document - 2019 way in which it will serv This option will align with the Waterbeach SPD and will serve the site.
-The exact way in which it will serve the site is subject to ongoing discussions with the Waterbeach New Town developers and assessment.
-C AM Objectives Promote economic growth and opportunity This option will promot residential areas by a loption is improving oppose able to access Cam nigh-quality transport portunity for those livi t system.
-By connecti ing in rural Cambridge ng these areas, this Support the acceleration of housing delivery This option directly sup good transport links to site.
-This option also p around the North East North East Cambridgrovides transport link ge which is one of the conditions for the Promote Equity This option improves e be able to access Cam shire who may not Promote sustainable growth and development This option is providing a high-quality public transport system that connects strategic sites in Cambridge and South Cambridgeshire.
-The scheme therefore promotes sustainable growth by encourage public transport and active travel trips as opposed to a private car trips.
-Sc heme Objectives Deliverable option which will improve the reliability, safety, capacity and speed of sustainable transport connections This option will improve transport connections lead there existing developed possible and therefore petween North East ( ment in the study are Cambridge, Waterbea a.
-The scheme is a s ach New Town and To identify measures that allow for the relocation of This option will serve the relocated Waterbeach railway station
+Moreover the strategy outlines aspirations for the area including a busway link between Waterbeach Station and town centre to north Cambridge and a park and ride along the A10 which this scheme can provide.
+Cambridgeshire and Peterborough Local Transport Plan - 2021 This option is consider time reliability.
+In addition to providing change and environme motorised user infrastr supporting the policy re environmentally frier ental policy, specificat ucture such as footwa ndly infrastructure to tions for the scheme ays and cycleways at support climate will include non- Transport Strategy for Cambridge and South Cambridgeshire - 2014 This option supports su ustainable growth and d therefore aligns with n Policy TSCSC 7.
+Waterbeach Supplementary Planning Document - 2019 This option will align w way in which it will serv Waterbeach New Town ve the site is subject t to ongoing discussior C AM Objectives67 Promote economic growth and opportunity This option will promote economic growth by connecting employment and residential areas by a high-quality transport system.
+By connecting these areas, this option is improving opportunity for those living in rural Cambridgeshire who may not be able to access Cambridge as easily as those with a car.
+Support the acceleration of housing delivery This option directly supports the development of Waterbeach New Town by proving good transport links to North East Cambridge which is one of the conditions for the site.
+This option also provides transport links to the proposed development in and around the North East Cambridge area.
+Promote Equity This option improves e be able to access Cam shire who may not Promote sustainable growth and development This option is providing strategic sites in Camb promotes sustainable g as opposed to a private ridge and South Can growth by encourage nbridgeshire.
+The sch neme therefore Sc heme Objectives Deliverable option which will improve the reliability, safety, capacity and speed of sustainable transport connections This option will improve transport connections l other existing developr possible and therefore petween North East C ment in the study area Cambridge, Waterbea a.
+The scheme is a se ach New Town and To identify measures that allow for the relocation of This option will serve the ne relocated Waterbe each railway station

-$^{67}$ It is noted that a number of sub-objectives underpin the main four objectives.
+&lt;sup>67 It is noted that a number of sub-objectives underpin the main four objectives.
 For brevity, the options have been assessed against the four main objectives.